World Languages

 Prerequisite: AP Spanish Language and Culture with a grade of B or better strongly recommended

 This course emphasizes development of skills necessary for group discussion, dialogue, and individual oral presentations on topics pertaining to everyday life, current issues and events, and social problems.
 The class is organized around different types of oral communication.
 Additional areas of study will include films, grammatical structures, readings, and compositions.
-This course will be conducted entirely in Spanish.
-Students are expected to speak only Spanish in the classroom.
+This course is conducted entirely in Spanish, and students are expected to speak only Spanish in the classroom.

 UC/CSU approved course